 Though an active Minnesota resident for two decades, many people in Minnesota’s 2nd Congressional District know Jason from his popular radio show in the Twin Cities.
-On the air, Jason was known for an independent streak – critical of establishment politicians in both political parties.
+On the air, Jason was known for an independent streak – critical of the status quo in Washington and St. Paul.

 In fact, the Washington Post once described Jason as “what radio titan Walter Winchell was to New York politicians: a force capable of delivering migraines.”

-And delivering a few headaches to the big spenders in St. Paul is exactly what Jason did when he organized the largest rallies for tax relief in Minnesota history as thousands gathered annually on the Capitol steps to express their simple desire to keep more of what they earned.
+And delivering a few headaches to the big spenders in his home state is exactly what Jason did when he organized the largest rallies for tax relief in Minnesota history as thousands gathered annually on the Capitol steps to express their simple desire to keep more of what they earned.

 But there’s much more to Jason than all of that.

 His grandfather-with just an 8th grade education-started a successful enterprise lasting 50 years in the industrial and automotive aftermarket.
 Lewis Motor Supply, Inc. became a family tradition when Jason’s father took over the business and a third-generation business when Jason took the helm along with his two sisters.

 Unfortunately, the government had other ideas.
 In the mid-80s, the family warehouse was targeted for a highway project under the power of eminent domain.
 After negotiations with government agencies failed to produce a price the family thought adequate for rebuilding, Jason faced the difficult decision of closing a profitable business and eliminating a substantial number of jobs.

 Jason has spent a lifetime in the private sector.
 And it is this experience that taught him the importance of living within your means; how government often gets in the way of progress; and why a productive job is the most important social program of all.